pragnyabis/LearningSeleniumRepo/README.md

 # LearningSeleniumRepo
-Learning Selenium and related frameworks.
+Learning Selenium and related frameworks (using Java).

 This projects includes learning about the following modules :-